Saghen/blink.cmp/doc/index.md

 This plugin is *beta* quality.
 Expect breaking changes and many bugs
 :::

 **blink.cmp** is a completion plugin with support for LSPs and external sources that updates on every keystroke with minimal overhead (0.5-4ms async).
-It use a [custom fuzzy matcher](https://github.com/saghen/frizbee) to easily handle 20k+ items.
+It uses an [optional](/configuration/fuzzy.html#rust-vs-lua-implementation) custom [fuzzy matcher](https://github.com/saghen/frizbee) to easily handle 20k+ items.
 It provides extensibility via pluggable sources (LSP, snippets, etc), component based rendering and scripting for the configuration.

 <video controls autoplay muted src="https://github.com/user-attachments/assets/9849e57a-3c2c-49a8-959c-dbb7fef78c80"></video>